vmware-archive/ml-conversational-analytic-tool/README.md

+**VMware has ended active development of this project, this repository will no longer be updated.**

 # ML Conversational Analytic Tool

 The ML Conversational Analytic Tool is a **proof of concept (POC)** machine learning framework to automatically assess